bot13956/knn_grade_classifier/README.md

 FE: final exam

-The corresponding labels are the overall letter grade: A, B, C, D, E
+The corresponding labels are the overall letter grade: A, B, C, D, F

 data.csv: contains the training dataset